Porthmeor Programme - Studio Based

 Course details

-An eight month intensive course to develop you as an artist, enabling you to find and express your individual creative voice.
+A ten month intensive course to develop you as an artist, enabling you to find and express your individual creative voice.
+Led by a personal tutor and a host of guest artists.

 This year we will take just 10 students on our face to face programme and this small group size means a generous amount of tutor time alongside a close, supportive peer group.